SynthLauncher/SynthLauncher/README.md

   </a>
 </p>

-## Features
+## Current features

-- **Optimized Performance:** We’re focused on maximizing performance, reducing load times, and minimizing resource usage to ensure a smooth Minecraft experience.
+- **Modrinth and Curseforge support:** SynthLauncher has full support for installing modpacks, mods, resourcepacks and shaderpacks from Modrinth and Curseforge.
+- **Optimized performance:** SynthLauncher is designed to be fast, efficient, and lightweight.
-- **Open-Source:** SynthLauncher is completely open-source, and we encourage contributions from developers who share our vision.
+- **Open-Source:** SynthLauncher is completely open-source, and open to contributors.

-> [!NOTE]
-> We will be implementing more features!

 ## Community